oingoboingo99/oingoboingo99.github.io/Tanakh.md

 Please contact us if you can provide access to PDF Tanakh in other languages.

-## Interested in Helping?
-If you are interested in writing content for Jewish Resources, please contact OingoBoingo99 on Github, cringe_69 on Tiktok or vaska.cr@gmail.com.

 ```

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).